World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

 \subsection{Open-Loop Trajectory Evaluation}

 \textbf{Experiment.} We aim to test how~\ours performs on open-loop rollouts compared to challenging baselines like NWM$^*$ and PEVA$^*$.
-Specifically, given the initial state and an action sequence, each model predicts $4$ second future latent states, rolling out $20$ frames at $5$ Hz.
+Specifically, given the initial state and an action sequence, each model predicts future latent states for $4$ seconds ($20$ frames at $5$ Hz), enabling evaluation of the world models' long-horizon prediction performance.

 \textbf{Training.} We train all models on EgoDex for 40 epochs.
 All models use the DINOv2 encoder, allowing us to measure perceptual similarity via the same $L_2$ embedding prediction error against ground truth.